Libyan armed faction takes over U.S. Embassy annex in Tripoli

-The United States withdrew all embassy personnel from Tripoli on July 26, driving diplomats across the border into Tunisia under armed guard, amid escalating clashes between rival factions.
+The United States withdrew all embassy personnel from Tripoli on July 26, driving diplomats across the border into Tunisia, amid escalating clashes between rival factions.

-The annex, apparently consisting of diplomatic residences, is located about a mile (2 km) from the main embassy compound.
+The annex, apparently consisting of diplomatic residences and other facilities, lies about a mile (2 km) from the embassy compound.
 All sensitive materials were destroyed or removed from U.S. diplomatic sites in the capital before the evacuation.

 Security in Libya is an especially contentious subject for the United States because of the Sept.
 11, 2012, attack on the U.S. mission in Benghazi, in which militants killed Ambassador Chris Stevens and three other Americans.

 Republican lawmakers have kept up steady criticism of President Barack Obama over his administration’s handling of the Benghazi attack, and they have also cited Libya’s latest unrest as another example of what they see as the Democratic president’s failed policy in the volatile region.

 “Libya now is collapsed into a failed state," U.S. Senator John McCain told CBS's "Face the Nation" program.
 "That is what happens when you lead from behind."

 U.S. Ambassador to Libya Deborah Jones, in a message on Twitter, said the YouTube recording, posted by an amateur videographer, appeared to show “a residential annex of the U.S. mission but cannot say definitively.”